Fashion Logos: The importance of branding

 Be distinct.
 Those interlocking Cs are recognized all over the world by just about everyone!
 The inspiration for them actually came from stained glass windows in Aubazine Chapel which contained interlocking curves.
 When we see the Chanel logo we immediately associate the 2 C’s with the elegance, luxury and superiority that is Chanel.

 Be memorable.
 Next up, we have the little familiar crocodile.
 This green critter is recognised globally and is the logo to be wearing if you are into your polo shirts!
 This very simple but quirky logo came from Rene Lacoste’s nickname on the tennis court which was ‘Le Crocodile’, feeling as though it would be a perfect logo for wearers to identify with, Rene had hit the nail right on the head.

 Simplicity at its best.
 Now everyone is familiar with those 3 famous lines from the Adidas logo.
 But do you know what the 3 lines mean?
 They actually represent a mountain, reaching out to the challenges yet to be overcome.
-And of course the achievements which
+And of course, the achievements which are to follow.

 What did you think of this post?